dazfuller/dazfuller-uk/content/posts/building-and-deploying-a-go-function-app/01-creating-the-resources/index.md

 So, lets dive in.

+> If you want to just go look at the code then you can find it over on [Codeberg](https://codeberg.org/dazfuller/go-func-sql/src/branch/main/infrastucture)

 ## What are we building?

 We're going to build a simple application that will have the following features.